Hasidix/MIC_WebSite/README.md

-## Description:
+# Description

-Web Site: Smart and Connected Mine project
+## Web Site: Smart and Connected Mine project

 Showcase site: Presentative site whose goal is to bring an online presence to the “Connected Smart Mine" project.